Morazha

 Morazha is a village of Anthoor Municipality in Kannur district in the Indian state of Kerala.
 Before formation of Anthoor Municipality this village was part of Thaliparamba Municipality.
 Though part of a Municipal Town, Morazha remains like a village.

 The landscape of Morazha village comprises paddy fields and hilltop areas.
-This village have five major portions viz.
+This village has five major portions viz.
 Morazha Central, Vellikkeel, Panneri, Kanool and Punnakkulangara.
 While being part of a Municipal Town, the people of this village solely depends the towns in Cherukunnu and Kannapuram for their routine needs.
 Most of the people are employed at said towns.